Church ProgramsWhat you can expect...

 - Beginners (for parents with infants 0-2 yrs)

 Outlined below is a typical Sabbath school program for the adults –

 - Mission Story – Every three months, the Seventh-day Adventist church focuses on a certain region of the world and on how church members can help people in that region.
 The needs and stories of these people are told.

 - Offering – Adventists collect an offering in Sabbath school to support the mission project.

-- Lesson Study – At this point everyone breaks into small groups to study the Bible.
-You can choose which group you want to attend.
+- Lesson Study – At this point everyone as a group to studies the Bible.
 The duration of the lesson study is about 30-40 minutes.
 During this time, Adventists study the Bible using the Sabbath school lesson as a guide.
 The Sabbath school lesson is a Bible-study guide produced every three months by the worldwide church’s Sabbath School Department.
 People are encouraged to study the lesson throughout the week and, during Sabbath school, discuss what it is teaching and have the opportunity to share how it has made an impact on them.

 Main Church Service

 The church service starts at 11.00am on Saturday.
 It is a time where we can unite together, gather strength from the Word of God and learn more about God.